tanav-kambhampati/tanav_game/brainstorm.md

 # **Idea:**
 My overall goal is to build a simple top-down exploration game using HTML, CSS, and JavaScript.You basiaclly have to move around different areas, meet NPCs, pick up items, and explore a small open world.
-The focus is on exploring a world that feels connected and interesting, not on combat or complex mechanics.
+The focus is on exploring a world that feels connected and interesting, with a slight emphasis on combat or complex mechanics. ddd

 # **What I'm Planning on  Including:**
 - A main character (player)